Settrington: History

 Sir Francis Bigod of Settrington launched Bigod's Rebellion against King Henry VIII in January 1537.
+Sir Francis Bigod was hanged, drawn and quartered on Tyburn Hill on 2 June 1537.
+His manor was granted to Matthew Stewart, Earl of Lennox and Lady Margaret Douglas by Henry VIII.

 Settrington was served by Settrington railway station on the Malton and Driffield Railway between 1853 and 1950.
+The station was to the south of the village on Grimston Lane.